King-Success/Fsprinter/Readme.md

-# Simple website developed for Fsprinters Technology Company using PHP, JavaScript, Mysql
+# Simple website developed for Fsprinters Technology Company using PHP, JavaScript and Mysql

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.